1) Being Next To Someone Who Is Dying

 3) A Surgical Mishap

 Every single day, people are almost killed on the operating table.
 Sweet!
 What a great way to have a near death experience!
 Imagine how wronged you’ll feel when you wake up and you’ve been deprived of an incredible near-death experience through the wonders of modern medicine.
-You’d be better off letting whatever you’re getting surgery for to progress to the point where it’s life threatening.
+You’d be better off letting whatever you’re getting surgery for progress to the point where it’s life threatening.
 Best case scenario, you remember the bright lights.
 But even then, you’ll always wonder if it was the warm, welcoming glow of eternal paradise or just the utilitarian glare of the fluorescents in the operating theater.

 4) Actually Dying